 Tom Bristow was the only son of Thomas & Kate Bristow.
 He was born in the December quarter of 1897 (Ellesmere Vol 6a Page 640).
 Thomas & Kate Bristow, (nee Morris) had married in the June quarter of 1895 (Oswestry Vol 6a Page 1292).

-Tom first appeared on a census in 1901 living at Overton Bridge, Flintshire.
+Tom was first recorded on a census in 1901.
+He was living at Overton Bridge, Flintshire.
 The head of the household was Thomas, 31 an Auctioneer who had been born in Whitchurch, Salop.
 His wife Kate, 38, had been born in St. Martins, Salop.
 Tom , age 4 and Kathleen his sister 6 had both had been born in Overton.
 Also in the household was Kate’s sister Ada S. Morris, 37 who like Kate had been born in St. Martin.
 There were 2 servants.

-1911 sees the family living at Gwallstill, Overton Bridge, Ruabon.
+The census of 1911 sees the family living at Gwallstill, Overton Bridge, Ruabon.
 They all spoke only English.
-Thomas Morris, then 51 was still an Auctioneer His wife of 15 years, Kate, 38 had given birth to 2 children who were still living.
+Thomas Morris, then 51 was still an Auctioneer.
+His wife of 15 years, Kate, 38 had given birth to 2 children who were still living.
 Kathleen, 15 and Tom, 13 were at school.
 In the household was a boarder, Scott Wynne, 19 an Auctioneer’s apprentice and a Servant/Cook, Alice Chetwood.

 UK, Soldiers who Died in the Great War, 1914-1919 accessible on Ancestry, confirms all the military details at the top of this page.
 It adds that he enlisted in Stoke on Trent.
 The British Army WWI Medal Rolls Index Cards, 1914-1920 gives us us another Regimental Number of 11757 and tells us that he was awarded Victory & British War Medals .